Manager of Interpretation

 To be considered for this role, please upload a relevant writing sample along with your resume.

-The Walker Art Center requires all employees to comply with our COVID vaccination policy, which requires staff to be fully vaccinated or test every 6 days.
-The Walker Art Center is an equal opportunity employer and will consider request for reasonable accommodations based on disability or sincerely-held religious beliefs possible without undue hardship.
+Vaccination Expectation The Walker Art Center’s COVID vaccination policy requires staff to be fully vaccinated or to supply a negative test every 6 days.
+We will consider requests for reasonable accommodations based on disability or sincerely-held religious beliefs